stackbit-projects/content-ops-demo-git-csi-2b9da/content/pages/index.md

 slug: /
 sections:
   - type: CarouselSection
-    subtitle: This is a subtitle!
+    subtitle: This is a subtitle!!
     items:
       - type: FeaturedItem
         title: >-